Q: Hi I been married to my Indian husband who is a green card holder for 4 years we have a 2 year old son recently he's

-If you divorce your husband, he may be required to provide child support and possibly spousal support, depending on the circumstances of your marriage and the divorce.
-The amount and duration of these support obligations will be determined by the court based on various factors, such as your respective incomes and the needs of your child.
+If you were to divorce your husband, he may be required to pay child support and possibly spousal support depending on your specific circumstances.
+The amount and duration of support would depend on various factors such as each spouse's income, earning capacity, and standard of living during the marriage.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.